MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Raw materials are the inputs to a production process, which are used to create subassemblies and finished goods.
 Raw materials are commonly referred to as components, ingredients, or bulk materials.

-### Recipe management

-Recipe management is a term that is used in process manufacturing that focuses on creating and maintaining detailed recipes.
-In Dynamics 365 Supply Chain Management, these recipes are referred to as *formulas*.
-Recipe management involves specifying the exact quantities, units of measure, and processing instructions for each ingredient.
-It helps ensure consistent product quality and compliance with industry regulations.

 ### Rebate

 A rebate is a trade discount or allowance that a supplier uses as incentives to encourage an increase in sales.
 They are sometimes referred to as supplier incentives, vendor incentives, channel incentives, special pricing agreements, bonuses, and retroactive discounts.